abradshaw/getting-started-with-satellite-6/defining_host_groups/README.md

 Rather than applying settings to an individual host, Satellite 6 uses hostgroups.

-Multiple **HostGroups** can be added and they can also be nested in a hierachal manner.
+Multiple **HostGroups** can be added and they can also be nested in a hierarchical manner.

 Examples
 ```